ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 Duration: 2 hours cruise (5 hours total, including transfers and preparation time)

-Available: 18 Dec 2020 – 04 Apr 2021 on a variety of days Tuesdays and Fridays (start date depends on ice conditions)
+Available: 17 Dec – 04 Apr 2022 on a variety of days (start and end dates depend on ice conditions)

 Please note: although children of all ages are welcome to join the cruise, due to the availability of survival suits, swimming in the frozen sea is only available for children 7 years and older, or children above the height of 125cm.